29 Dec Go be great

 Continuously learning.
 Pushing myself to be uncomfortable.
 Growing.
 Creating value.
 Collaborating.
 Leading.
 Focusing on people.
 Always people.

-I drew a timeline and then an arc, connecting now to fifteen years from now, asking him what he wanted to be true in fifteen years.
+Then, I stood up and drew a timeline on the whiteboard, connecting now to fifteen years from now and asking, “What’s true in fifteen years?”

 We sat quietly as he thought about the question.
 And the story of this future Daniel emerged.

 He never settled.
 He sought out interesting roles and work, contributing to growth of all kinds – of businesses, products and people.
-He always tried to make things better.
-And he did make things better.
+And he not only tried to make things better, he did make things better.

 He was brave enough to challenge conventional thinking, telling compelling stories with style and data and facts.
 People always learned something working with him.

-Then two of us sat in silence for many minutes.
+Then we sat in silence for many minutes.
 Five?
 Twenty?
 I’ll never know.
-No clock ticking, no fan blowing.
-Just the two of us sitting together quietly while Daniel thought.

-The words hung in the air, surprising us both.
-And I had no doubt who was coaching whom.
+The words hung in the air, surprising us both and leaving no doubt who was coaching whom.

-And despite my idiosyncrasies, Daniel reminds me to be a better… me.
-To not give up or panic.
-To not beat myself up when I feel stuck.
-And also to not stay stuck.
+And despite my idiosyncrasies, Daniel’s words remind me to be a better… me.
+To not give up or panic when I feel stuck.
+Oh, and also to not stay stuck.

-In this simple phrase lies a clear binary choice: great / not great.
+Moreover, this simple phrase offers us a clear choice: great OR not great.

 And there’s plenty of room for mistakes.

-But the funny thing is when these words surface, I always know what to do next.
-I know the choice that’s soul-crushingly complex or self-sabotaging – and the simple thing that’s great.
+Funny enough, when I now think of these words, I always know what to do next.
+I know the choice that’s soul-crushing or self-sabotaging – and the simple thing that’s great.
 I always know.

-And I’ll go out on a limb and remind you something important: you know too.
-Even now.
+I’ll go out on a limb and remind you something important.

 I help people re-wire, re-think and go be great.